chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ![](../assets/img/relaydelegation/2019-04-14-17-20-37.png)

-Transfer the ticket over to the Windows host, and import the ticket into the session with mimikatz
+Transfer the ticket over to the Windows host, and import the ticket into the session with mimikatz.

 ![](../assets/img/relaydelegation/2019-04-14-17-22-08.png)